main attractions

 ornamental gardens

-The ornamental gardens are arranged along the classic lines of Mughal charbagh (formal Persian garden) – a square torn by streams, with an ornamental marble plinth in the center.
-When the fountains don’t flow, the Taj is beautifully reflected in the water.
+The ornamental gardens are laid out along the lines of a classical Mughal charbagh (formal Persian garden) – a square pierced by streams, with an ornamental marble plinth at its centre.
+When the fountains are not flowing, the Taj is beautifully reflected in the water.

 the building itself

 The Taj Mahal itself stands on a raised marble platform at the northern end of the ornamental gardens, with its back to the Yamuna River.
-Its elevated position means that the background is just the sky – a design masterpiece.
-40m high purely decorative white minarets fit into each corner of the platform.
-After more than three centuries they are not perpendicular enough, but they may have been designed to tilt slightly outward so that in the event of an earthquake, they would move away from the precious Taj.
-The red sandstone mosque to the west is an important gathering place for Agra’s Muslims.
+Its raised position means that the background is only the sky: a masterpiece of design.
+Purely decorative white 40m high minarets fit into every corner of the platform.
+After more than three centuries they are not quite perpendicular, but may have been designed to lean slightly outwards so that, in the event of an earthquake, they would move away from the precious Taj.
+The red sandstone mosque in the west is an important gathering place for the Muslims of Agra.
 The identical building to the east, the jawab, was built for symmetry.

 The central structure

 The central structure of the Taj is made of semi-transparent white marble, carved with flowers and inlaid with thousands of semi-precious stones in beautiful designs.
-A perfect exercise in symmetry, the four identical faces of the Taj are characterized by impressive vaulted arches embellished with hard stone scrolls and quotes from the Koran in a calligraphic style with inlaid jasper.
-The entire structure is completed by four small domes that surround the famous bulbous central dome.
+A perfect exercise in symmetry, the four identical faces of the Taj feature massive vaulted archways embellished with hardstone scrolls and quotations from the Quran in an inlaid jasper calligraphic style.
+The whole structure is completed by four small domes that surround the famous bulbous central dome.

 the Cenotaph of Mumtaz Mahal